dealscratcher-dev/hello/Contact/Career.md

 ---

 ###   What We Offer (Right Now)
+This is an early-stage, unfunded project.
+We’re not offering salaries (yet), but there’s future equity and founding team opportunities for the right contributors.
 - Direct input into product vision and roadmap
 - Remote-first collaboration with async flexibility
-- Future equity & founding team pathway (for the right fit)
+- Future equity & founding team pathway (for the right fit).

 ---